isabella232/openpass.eclipse.org/content/resources/_index.md

 Here you can download [the installation guide for sim@openPASS](osi_world_set_up.pdf).

+Besides that, the openPASS WG cooperates with the High-Performance Computing Center Stuttgart HLRS.
+They provide a Windows installer for openPASS.
+The openPASS WG and the Eclipse Foundation are not responsible for the content and the installer did not went through any Eclipse Foundation processes.
+For a quick setup please have a look on their [site](https://fs.hlrs.de/projects/covise/support/download/openPASS/).
+If you are also interested to make distributions regarding openPASS relevant content, please get in contact with us.
+The contact information can be found in the tab "Contact".

 ## Tutorial

 Here you can download a [tutorial on how to configure a simulation with openPASS](tutorial_openpass_gui.pdf).